- Water Treatment Systems

 - Offer solutions that fit within your budget

-Or, Come to our Office at 25 West High Street!
+Or, Come to our Office at 25 West High Street in East Hampton, Connecticut!

-Concerned about the safety of your drinking water?
+Concerned about the safety of your drinking your well water?

-We recommend the following water tests in Connecticut for a fee.
-These would be tested by a certified laboratory.
+We recommend the following well water tests in Connecticut for a fee.
+These well water tests would be tested by a certified laboratory.
 We can pull the sample for you, or you can pull the sample yourself and drop it off at our office:

 Drinking Water/Potability Analysis – Great to do when you are buying an existing home or just checking your own well water.
 This includes: